Luciemzt/confetti/README.md

   * View more button

 - PlaceDetailsPage
  * View the details of the place
  * Add to booking button

--BookingPage
+ * CreateBookingForm

+-ProfilePage
- * BookingCard
+ * BookingList
  * view more button
+ * EditProfileForm

 - BookingDetailPage
   * EditBookingForm
-  * BookingList
-  * CreateBookingForm
-  * EditBookingForm
   * DeleteBookingButton

-- ProfilePage
-  * EditProfileForm

 - Routes
   * AnonRoute